Covered Call Funds

 Covered Call Funds vs. Do-It-Yourself Covered Calls

 Covered calls can be an excellent way to generate monthly cash flow while reducing your risk investing in the stock market.
-While covered calls have been available to individual investors for a long time, covered call – or buy-write – funds have become increasingly popular over the past decade.
+While covered calls have been available to individual investors for a long time, covered call funds, (also known as buy-write funds) have become increasingly popular over the past decade.
 These funds enable investors to generate an income with covered calls without having to manage their own portfolios – but the convenience comes at a cost.

 Let’s take a look at how covered call funds work, some of their benefits and drawbacks, and whether you might be better off taking a do-it-yourself approach.